Skip to content

 • You will need to sign up for a Scarf account.
 You can sign up with a valid email address or your GitHub account.

-• The container you're looking to track must be published to an existing public registry, eg Docker Hub, GitHub Container Registry.
+• The container you're looking to track must be published to an existing public registry (e.g., Docker Hub or GitHub Container Registry).
 This guide will use the hello-world docker image.

 Creating a Docker Package

-1. Once signed in to Scarf, navigate to the home page.
+1. Once signed in to Scarf, navigate home by clicking on the Scarf icon in the top-left corner of the screen.

-2. Click plus icon in the top navigation, then select New Package.
+2. Click the plus icon in the top navigation bar, then select New Package.
 Create a new package

 4. Enter the current pull command for your Docker container.
 The Docker command for the hello-world package is docker pull hello-world.